 Is Zika virus in Punta Cana?

-Currently in the Dominican Republic and the Punta Cana area, there is no confirmed news of outbreaks of the Zika virus, although in the epidemiological reports of the last two years there is no case of Zika in the Dominican Republic territory, the risk of contagion is still present in some areas of the country, but in continuous descent.
+Currently, in the Dominican Republic and the Punta Cana area, there is no confirmed news of outbreaks of the Zika virus, although in the epidemiological reports of the last two years there is no case of Zika in the Dominican Republic territory, the risk of contagion is still present in some areas of the country, but in continuous descent.

 Can you brush your teeth with tap water in the Dominican Republic?

-Yes, you can brush your teeth with tap water in the Dominican Republic, as long as you don’t drink it, it is recommended that you brush your teeth with bottled water, bottled water is very cheap and easily accessible in hotels, resorts and stores in Dominican Republic.
+Yes, you can brush your teeth with tap water in the Dominican Republic, as long as you don’t drink it, it is recommended that you brush your teeth with bottled water, bottled water is very cheap and easily accessible in hotels, resorts and stores in the Dominican Republic.

 Can you eat salad in Punta Cana?